TrueWillB/The-Quick-SVG-Logo-Generator/README.md

 ## Tests

 Testing was rather simple, and tests can be found in the "test" folder of the repository.
 Testing consisted of ensuring that the outputs of the methods in the renderers.js file were correct.
+To run the test, simply run npm test from the command line

 ## Questions